Want to learn more about our world-class wines? Adelaide is the place to do it.

 The Adelaide Festival Centre is Adelaide’s “arts’ heart”.
 The centre overlooks Elder Park on the banks of the picturesque River Torrens.
 It’s a perfect place to feed the ducks, row a boat, walk or cycle the Linear Park Trail.

-The beautiful Adelaide Oval is across the river - and has recently undergone a significant makeover.
+The beautiful Adelaide Oval is across the river - and has recently undergone a significant makeover in 2014.
+Lonely Planet outlined these changes saying;

-"The year 2014 beckons big changes for the city’s heart, with the completion of the multimillion-dollar refurbishment of the Adelaide Oval, which will link central Adelaide with the Oval and its beautiful surrounding parklands, and historic North Adelaide further on," writes Lonely Planet.
+"The year 2014 beckons big changes for the city’s heart, with the completion of the multimillion-dollar refurbishment of the Adelaide Oval, which will link central Adelaide with the Oval and its beautiful surrounding parklands, and historic North Adelaide further on."

 When sporting events are on, particularly the cricket in summer, you’ll hear the roar of the crowd from one of Australia’s most beautiful sporting venues.